APPENDIX SECTION from Taiji Compiled: The Boxing, Saber, Sword, Pole, and Sparring

 The movement of the energy is always round, and the center of the circle contains endless yieldings and stickings.
 Responding according to circumstances is entirely a matter of sensitivity, the key being smoothness: “My energy is smooth while his energy is coarse.”
 [Cla]

 Thus even if he uses a great amount of force, there is nothing he can do with it.
-Hence it is said: “I will tug on his movement with four ounces of force moving his of a thousand pounds.”
+Hence it is said: “I will tug with four ounces of force to move his of a thousand pounds.”
 [PH]

 If you can draw in, you will then be able to seize, and can then issue.
 Hence it is said: “Guiding him in to land on nothing, I then close on him and send him away.”
 [PH]

 After drawing in, you can then seize [which here means controlling rather than grabbing], thereby disorienting the opponent’s body and making it difficult for his energy to move.
 To seize the opponent, you must “seize” his most active joints, such as his wrist, elbow, shoulder, and so on.
 The engine of seizing is entirely in your waist and legs.
 The driver of seizing is entirely a matter of your intention and energy.
 If you want to shoot an opponent away, you must first know how to seize him.
 Since you will not be able to shoot him way if you cannot seize him, seizing is therefore a higher priority than issuing.

 Once you can draw in and seize, you can issue.
 But if your issuing is not good, it is usually because your drawing in lacks connection or your seizing lacks precision.
 Therefore drawing in and issuing are of the utmost concern when issuing.
 However, the position, direction, and timing are also very important.
 If it comes from the right position, goes in the right direction, and happens at the right moment, then when shooting an opponent away it will be like firing a bullet from your hand and will always be successful.